How to Choose a Planner That Works for You

 Once you know the purpose of your planner, you can decide your preferred layout.
 Do you want individual daily pages with lots of hour-by-hour detail, or do your prefer a weekly view with each week spanning two pages side by side?

-I personally prefer a weekly view because I am overwhelmed by the detail of hour-by-hour scheduling and I need flexibility.
-Usually when I have strictly scheduled my day in detail, I end up becoming frustrated because something happens to throw everything off.
-A weekly plan, basic routines and a to-do list work much better for me.
+I personally prefer a weekly view because I want to see the week as a whole so I know what’s coming up and where I have space in the schedule to block out project time, errands, etc. I don’t strictly schedule my day hour-by-hour because something usually happens to throw everything off, but I do like to block out specific times for certain kinds of activities.
+A weekly plan, basic routines and a to-do list plugged into time blocks work much better for me.
 I also don’t like flipping through multiple pages with a daily planner.

 QUESTION: Do I want daily or weekly pages?
 Do I need hourly scheduling or space for adding routines and to-do lists?